STIXProject/java-stix/README.md

 by hand from the command-line.
 The patch file, `cybox_object_archive_object_patch` is in  the root of the project.
 NetBeans can also apply patches via `Team` -> `Patches` -> `Apply Diff Patch`.

-### Handling schema updates

-Any time you see that the schemas project has been modified (when merging or pulling updates) you will need to run

-    git submodule update

-again to update the schemas themselves, and then recreate the JAXB document model.

 ## Creating the JAXB2 Document Model